-“It’s really people’s comfort levels and the category of risk they want to take.
-They are waiting until the last minute, to see what happens,” says travel expert Jeff Traugot of Traugot Travel, Inc. in New York City.
+“It’s really people’s comfort levels and the category of risk they want to take," says travel expert Jeff Traugot of Traugot Travel Inc. in New York City.
+"They are waiting until the last minute to see what happens.”

 And even if you haven’t seen loved ones in many months and long to be together, certain groups should strongly consider staying put.

 “My Sicilian grandmother has these cookies called tadals, which are basically Italian wedding cookies,” Boyd says.
-“She used to make huge batches for the holidays, but they are really time-intensive so I haven’t made them in 6 or 7 years.
+“She used to make huge batches for the holidays, but they are really time-intensive so I haven’t made them in six or seven years.
 But I am going to make them this year with my two baking-loving nieces because I have not shared with them what my grandparents did with me when I was a kid during the holidays.
 Whatever heritage that we come from, this year is the invitation to do that with our younger folks.”

 Furthermore, finding creative ways to include loved ones in your celebrations can go a long way this year.
-“Make a handwritten note, a handmade gift, or a baked treat, and do a drive-by visit,” says Sarah Chalmers, a Tulsa, OK, event planner.
-“That way loved ones still get to see everyone but you are in and out in an hour or so.
+“Make a handwritten note, a handmade gift, or a baked treat, and do a drive-by visit,” Tulsa, Oklahoma, event planner Sarah Chalmers suggests.
+“That way loved ones still get to see everyone, but you are in and out in an hour or so.
 Making sure the mental health aspect is considered is a huge morale boost for hardships that isolated people have gone through.
 You just have to be smart about it.”

 “It’s all about bringing light into the world,” says Adam Lutz, assistant rabbi and director of education for Temple Emanuel Beverly Hills.
 “In December, literally the days are short.
-It’s the darkest time of the year so we light each candle on the menorah.
+It’s the darkest time of the year, so we light each candle on the menorah.
 We usually have each member of the family light one.”

-Lutz and another rabbi created the site JewItAtHome.com when the pandemic began.
-The site has more than 50 Jewish community groups worldwide offering ideas for family activities, cooking tips, Hebrew lessons and more.
+Lutz and another rabbi created the site Jew It at Home when the pandemic began.
+The site has more than 50 Jewish community groups worldwide offering ideas for family activities, cooking tips, Hebrew lessons, Hanukkah celebrations, and more.

-“I knew there would be this need (for the site) with all the isolation.
-Lutz says.
+“I knew there would be this need [for the site] with all the isolation," Lutz says.
 One big change he sees in faith-based groups is a higher engagement online from people who otherwise might not engage in some religious activities.
 “Just like with the Christian and Muslim faiths, it’s a breaking down of walls.
 You go to what’s close to you, but now you don’t have to.
 There are no boundaries.”

 Celebrating New Year’s Eve and Day

-Saying goodbye to the old year and ringing in the new with hopes of better days ahead will resonate even more true for many this year.
+Saying goodbye to the old year and ringing in the new year with hopes of better days ahead will resonate even more true for many as 2020 comes to a close.
 Instead of heading out to a big event, staying home and celebrating responsibly are this year’s hallmarks.
-Try some new appetizers, create special beverages (adult and nonalcoholic) for your crew and make a countdown to remember.
+Try some new appetizers, create special beverages for your household, and have a countdown to remember.
 If you have young children who won't be staying up until midnight, do a special countdown earlier in the evening for them.